JavaCheatsheet/OysterCard/README.md

 card while checking out, the card will be charged the maximum.
 This check can be done either at the EOD or when the user checks in next time.
-For now we will deduce when the user checks-in again.
+For now, we will deduce when the user checks-in again, previous charge is calculated.

 Let's start with the simplest journey I can make, i.e. Anywhere in Zone 1 - £2.50, from Holborn